thermalogic/SEES/README.md

 # Foundamentals and Practice of Software Engineering

-This course is intended to train **students majored in thermal energy engineering** become skillful at making productive use of computational techniques.
+This course is intended to train **students in thermal energy power engineering** become skillful at making productive use of computational techniques.

 We will cover: